CWood-sdf/pineapple/README.md

 This whole idea is from the [vimcolorschemes website](https://vimcolorschemes.com/), and I wanted to put that in a neovim extension.

-A modified version of the [vimcolorschemes worker](https://github.com/vimcolorschemes/worker) was used to generate the themes.
+A modified version of the [vimcolorschemes worker](https://github.com/vimcolorschemes/worker) was used to generate the theme data.

 ## Known Issues